LukeZhang0826/FlashED/README.md

 ## Introduction

 Hello, Welcome to FlashED!
-This is my very first project after coding for approximately threee months so good practice and standards are not really my strong suit :) Please be nice to me T^T
+This is my very first project after coding for approximately three months so good practice and standards are not really my strong suit :) Please be nice to me T^T

 FlashED has been a program that I wish existed during my journey of learning different languages.
 I always hated upon